firebase/flutterfire/docs/dynamic-links/receive.md

 1. [Install and initialize the Firebase SDKs for Flutter](/docs/flutter/setup) if you haven't already done so.

-1. From the root direcctory of your Flutter project, run the following command to install the Dynamic Links plugin:
+1. From the root directory of your Flutter project, run the following command to install the Dynamic Links plugin:

     ```